aiven/aiven-docs/docs/products/kafka/concepts/follower-fetching.md

   example, if your `client.rack` is set to `use1-az1`, it fetches data from an Apache Kafka broker with `broker.rack` set to `use1-az1`.
   [Configure](/docs/products/kafka/howto/enable-follower-fetching#client-side-configuration)
-  this setting to retrieve from the closest replica.
+  this setting to retrieve data from the closest replica.

 ## Related pages